 Pain and stiffness can keep us from healthy sleep, increasing susceptibility to diseases that come with lack of sleep, and damaging our cognitive abilities.

 These symptoms and more follow us to our grave.
 There’s no undoing damage and the treatments can only try to slow it down.
 We often live in a permanent state of progressive deterioration.

-Spondylitis Awareness Month is in April.
-Arthritis Awareness Month is in May.
+Spondylitis Awareness Month and Arthritis Awareness Month are each May.
 Yet the world doesn’t turn blue during those months like it turns pink for Breast Cancer.